What is Life Insurance | The Hidden Secrets, You MUST Know!

 Key Features:

-• Can be used as a long-term savings vehicle.
+• Can be used to save money for a long time.

 When to Consider Whole Life Insurance:

-• If you want lifelong coverage and a guaranteed death benefit.
+• If you want covering for life and a death benefit that you can count on.

 3. Universal Life Insurance

-• Cash value component that can be invested.
+• Part of the value that is cash and can be spent.

-• Allows for adjustments to coverage and premiums.
+• Allows changes to be made to coverage and fees.

 When to Consider Universal Life Insurance:

-• When you want potential for cash value growth through investments.
+• When you want your cash value to grow through purchases.

 4. Variable Life Insurance